Judy Field PG Dip. Couns. MBACP (Registered)

 - Generalised anxiety disorder

 FREE 30-minute Introduction Session, either by phone or face-to-face.

 I offer a friendly face, a confidential, warm, caring, safe space where you can just be you knowing you will not be judged.

 I work with adults and older adults, offering both short-term and long-term counselling.

-Please contact me if you would like to arrange a telephone call.
+Please contact me if you would like to arrange a FREE 30-minute Introduction Session.
 You can contact me via email or by telephone.
 Should you be unable to reach me you can leave your contact details on my voicemail and I will get back to you.